Board of Directors

 Greg Lehrke, Treasurer

-As of 2025, Greg Lehrke serves as the Treasurer for the Evansville Arts Coalition.
+Greg Lehrke serves as the Treasurer for the Evansville Arts Coalition.

 What drew Greg to EAC was the open mic, where he found a welcoming space to share his love for music.
 He hopes to help EAC continue its growth and expand its impact in the community.